What Data Is Google Analytics Goals Unable To Track?

 You have surely heard the name Google Analytics at least once in your life.
 Google is a platform that is known by every person on the globe, even children as well.
 Google always stuns us with something new every now and then.
 And among all the services that Google provides, Google Analytics is one of the major names.

 Google Analytics helps us to track a website’s performance based on multiple metrics.
-It collects the data of the websites and produces a compact result that shows the website’s activity.
+It collects the websites’ data and produces a compact result that shows the website’s activity.

-Google analytics can show every piece of data related to your website.
-The traffic, real-time visitors, Geographical locations of the visitors, The type of the traffic(Organic, referral, or others), bounce rate, and even the visitor’s behavior.
-It even shows us the devices that the users used to reach our sites.
+Google Analytics can show every piece of data related to your website.
+The traffic, real-time visitors, Geographical locations of the visitors, The type of traffic(Organic, referral, or others), bounce rate, and even the visitor’s behavior.
+It even shows us the devices that the users use to reach our sites.

 These data are very valuable for market research and other purposes.
-When you have all this data at your fingertip, then it helps to understand what is going well for business and whatnot.
-And this eventually helps you to create a more impactful marketing strategy with ease.
+When you have all this data at your fingertips, it helps you understand what is going well for your business and what is not.
+This eventually helps you create a more impactful marketing strategy with ease.

 Google Analytics is a very useful analytic tool when it comes to digital marketing.
-When you have a business that runs on digital platforms, then it needs the best exposure and Google Analytics helps you to figure out what is most essential to grow your brands digitally.
+When you have a business that runs on digital platforms, then it needs the best exposure, and Google Analytics helps you figure out what is essential to grow your brands digitally.

-But as every coin has two sides, the same goes for Google Analytics.
+Every coin has two sides; the same goes for Google Analytics.
 There are numerous ways Google Analytics helps you to analyze your website’s performance, but there are limitations as well.
-Certain data is there which Google Analytics is unable to track.
+Certain data is there that Google Analytics is unable to track.

 Yes, you heard it right.
-Google Analytics is unable to track data like “Customer’s lifetime value”.
-Now if you have never heard of this thing or don’t have any idea about it, then keep on reading to know what does “Customer’s lifetime value” mean?
+Google Analytics is unable to track data such as “Customer’s lifetime value.”
+Now, if you have never heard of this thing or don’t have any idea about it, then keep on reading to learn what “Customer lifetime value” means.
 And why Google Analytics doesn’t show it.

 What Is The “Customer’s lifetime value?”